DanielSnor/Zpravobot.news/DOCS/Known Errors.md

 Sometimes post contains several or many empty spaces at the end of EntryContent followed by […].
 Empty spaces could be also in front of the URL.
 example: https://zpravobot.news/@Pocketlint/111855317689168502

-### Fix-2024-08: Text post only also contains URL to original post
-If post contains only simple text without any URL or added picture, it doesn't make sense to show there also link to the original post.
-User can comment it in original location when will use way Avatar-link to original profile-post.
-(pokud zpracovavany post neobsahuje URL ani link na obrazek, URL na originalni post se nezobrazi podobne jako v pripade, kdy post obsahuje URL)

 ---

 ## Already solved errors